Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes

 Two keystone questions in optimization of ``shapes" of operators in ${\cal E}(\Omega)$ are:

 \begin{enumerate}[label=(\Alph*)] \item Are there any explicit optimal constants $\Lambda^{\min}(\Omega)$ and $\Lambda^{\max}(\Omega)$ such that

 for every operator ${\cal L} \in {\cal E}(\Omega)$?

 \item Are there operators ${\cal L} \in {\cal E}(\Omega)$ yielding any equality in \eqref{SSE}?
-Can such extreme operators be characterized? \end{enumerate} Logically, the measure ${\cal M}({\cal L})$ is expected to be introduced naturally so that the lower constant $\Lambda^{\min}(\Omega)$ is positive and the upper $\Lambda^{\max}(\Omega)$ is finite.
-Both inequalities in \eqref{SSE} provide sharp uniform bounds for the first nonzero eigenvalue $\lambda_1({\cal L})$ on ${\cal E}(\Omega)$.
+Can such operators be characterized? \end{enumerate} Logically, the measure ${\cal M}({\cal L})$ is expected to be introduced naturally so that the lower constant $\Lambda^{\min}(\Omega)$ is positive and the upper $\Lambda^{\max}(\Omega)$ is finite.
+Both inequalities in \eqref{SSE} provide sharp uniform bounds for nonzero fundamental frequencies $\lambda_1({\cal L})$ over all operators in ${\cal E}(\Omega)$.
 Notice also that the first of them can be seen as an analytical parallel of the Faber-Krahn geometric inequality.
-Elliptic operators ${\cal L}$ that solve \ref{itemB} are called extremizers to \eqref{SSE}.
+An operator ${\cal L} \in {\cal E}(\Omega)$ that solves \ref{itemB} is called an extremizer of \eqref{SSE}.

 Within that spirit, Essen \cite{E} started in the 80s the study in dimension $n = 1$ of lower and upper uniform estimates for Dirichlet eigenvalues $\lambda_k(V)$ of the Schrödinger operator